ehassaan/vue-zoomable/docs/src/index.md

   details: Written using Typescript providing first class Typescript support.
 - title: Easy to use
   details: Just put your code in <vue-zoomable> component to make it zoomable and pan-able.
-footer: Made by Hassaan Akbar with ❤️
+footer: Made by Hassaan Akbar
 ---